Last updated: July 13, 2026

 Along the Blue Ridge Parkway, you’ll see split-rail fences, old farmsteads, mountain meadows, and scenic overlooks as you drive.

-The Blue Ridge Parkway is over 400 miles, so there are plenty of unique stops you can make along the way!
+The Blue Ridge Parkway is over 400 miles, so there are many unique stops you can make along the way!
 Check out the numerous hiking trails or visit a local farm to pick some autumnal produce.

 Suggested Route: